 To steal a quote from Steve Jobs, Personal Capital “just works.”

 Even though I’m a ‘techie’ at heart, I despise dealing with technology problems.
 For me a technology solution decreases in its usefulness if the negatives outweigh the benefits.
 Lately, Quicken has become quite a nuisance.

-One of the negatives with any of the online personal finance apps is that the transactions unfortunately are all read only.
+One of the negatives with many of the online personal finance apps are the transactions unfortunately are read-only.
 For example, I cannot upload my historical financial data, which also means I can’t reconcile my bank statements, nor can I use a Bill Pay feature through their service.
 However, these negatives are less of an issue today, since many of the big banks now have online bill pay.